Risk Factors Dashboard

 Many community banks attract customers based on the personal relationships that the banks’ officers and customers establish with each other and the confidence that the customers have in the officers.
 We significantly depend on the continued service and performance of our key management personnel.
 We also believe our management team’s depth and breadth of experience in the banking industry is integral to executing our business plan.
 The loss of the services of members of our senior management team or other key employees or the inability to attract additional qualified personnel as needed could have a material adverse effect on our business.

 Our compensation practices are subject to review and oversight by the Federal Reserve, the FDIC and other regulators.
+The federal banking agencies have issued and oversee compliance with joint guidance on executive compensation designed to help ensure that a banking organization’s incentive compensation policies do not encourage imprudent risk taking and are consistent with the safety and soundness of the organization.
 The federal banking agencies have issued joint guidance on executive compensation designed to help ensure that a banking organization’s incentive compensation policies do not encourage imprudent risk taking and are consistent with the safety and soundness of the organization.
+In addition, the Dodd-Frank Act required these federal banking agencies, along with the SEC, to adopt rules to require reporting of incentive compensation and to prohibit certain compensation arrangements.
 In addition, the Dodd-Frank Act required those agencies, along with the SEC, to adopt rules to require reporting of incentive compensation and to prohibit certain compensation arrangements.
-In October 2022, the SEC adopted final rules requiring national securities exchanges, including Nasdaq where we are currently listed, to establish new listing standards relating to policies for the recovery of erroneously awarded incentive-based compensation, which are often referred to as “clawback policies.”
-The final rules directed U.S. stock exchanges to require listed companies to implement, disclose and enforce clawback policies to recover excess incentive-based compensation that current or former executive officers received based on financial reporting measures that are later restated.
+In June 2023, the SEC approved the NASDAQ’s proposed clawback listing standards, which now require us and other NASDAQ-listed companies to (i) adopt and implement a compliant clawback policy; (ii) file the clawback policy as an exhibit to our annual reports; and (iii) provide certain disclosures relating to any compensation recovery triggered by the clawback policy.
 In June 2023, the SEC approved the Nasdaq’s proposed clawback listing standards, which now require us and other Nasdaq-listed companies to (i) adopt and implement a compliant clawback policy; (ii) file the clawback policy as an exhibit to our annual reports; and (iii) provide certain disclosures relating to any compensation recovery triggered by the clawback policy.
-If, as a result of complying with the new rules, we are unable to attract and retain qualified employees, or do so at rates necessary to maintain our competitive position, or if the compensation costs required to attract and retain employees become more significant, our performance, including our competitive position, could be materially adversely affected.
+If, as a result of complying with these rules, we are unable to attract and retain qualified employees or do so at rates necessary to maintain our competitive position, or if the compensation costs required

 Liquidity Risks